 Having a personal history of certain noncancerous breast conditions can also increase a person’s risk of breast cancer.
 This can include conditions such as atypical hyperplasia, lobular carcinoma in situ, and ductal carcinoma in situ.

-People with a history of breast, ovarian, fallopian tube, or peritoneal cancer should ask their doctors about genetic testing.
+People with a history of breast, ovarian, fallopian tube, or peritoneal cancer should ask their doctors about

 Having had radiation therapy